SophieDeBenedetto/action-cable-blog-post/README.md

 Up until very recently, implementing WebSocket protocol in Rails was difficult.
 There was no native support, and any real-time feature required integrating third party libraries and strategies like Faye or Javascript polling.

-However, with the development of Action Cable, and its recent integration into Rails 5, we now have a full-stack, easy-to-use implementation of WebSockets that follows the Rails design patterns we've come to rely on.
+However, with the development of Action Cable and its recent integration into Rails 5, we now have a full-stack, easy-to-use implementation of WebSockets that follows the Rails design patterns we've come to rely on.
 The only question is why it took so long.

-## The Path to Real Time Rails
+## The Path to Real-Time Rails

-It took until 2015 for [DHH](http://david.heinemeierhansson.com/) to unveil Action Cable, and he didn't mince words about why.
-For starters, "dealing with WebSockets is a pain in the [you know what]".
-And although it wasn't necessarily a pleasure to code, you *could* build real-time features into Rails with nothing more than Faye and Javascript polling.
-In fact, Campfire, Basecamp's own chatting application, has been using polling for about a decade, and I've built real-time features that way too.
+In 2015, Rails' [benevolent-dictator-for-life DHH](https://twitter.com/dhh) changed his tune about sockets.
+He started by acknowledging an important truth: that ["dealing with WebSockets is a pain in the [you know what]."](https://www.youtube.com/watch?v=KJVTM7mE1Cc) And although it wasn't necessarily a pleasure to code, you *could* build real-time features into Rails with nothing more than Faye and Javascript polling.
+In fact, Campfire, Basecamp's own chatting application, has been using polling for about a decade, and I've built compelling real-time features that way too.

-But sometimes, 'good enough' isn't quite enough.
-Says DHH: "If you can make WebSockets even less work than polling, why wouldn't you do it?"
-We've heard DHH identify as a developer ["prepper"](https://en.wikipedia.org/wiki/Survivalism) in the past: he packs just enough tools in his backpack to get something up and running.
-And sure, polling met the needs of his team, and many others, for many years.
-But, as more and more consumers and developers began demanding real-time functionality, and as newer frameworks like Phoenix arrived to meet that demand, Rails felt the need to deliver.
-(In fact, Action Cable draws some inspiration from Phoenix channels).
+But even DHH knew there's something lost without sockets.
+"If you can make WebSockets even less work than polling, why wouldn't you do it?"
+Sure, polling met the needs of his team (and many others) for many years.
+But as more and more consumers and developers began demanding real-time functionality, and as newer frameworks like [Phoenix](http://www.phoenixframework.org/) arrived to meet that demand, Rails felt the need to deliver—and in fact, Action Cable draws some inspiration from Phoenix channels.

 It hasn't been smooth sailing.
 I've followed the development of Action Cable closely, and before it was merged into Rails 5, I would say that it *wasn't* easier than polling.
-Now, however, it's very easy to implement, and it aligns nicely with the other design patterns we've become so comfortable with in Rails.
+But after a year of development, it's very easy to implement, and it aligns nicely with the other design patterns we've become so comfortable with in Rails.

 So, how does the "highlight" of Rails 5 work, and what's it like to implement?
 Let's take a closer look!

 ## Introducing Action Cable

 So what do we have to look forward to?
-Well, it's what [the docs](https://github.com/rails/rails/tree/master/actioncable) call a "full-stack offering": it provides both a client-side JavaScript framework, and a server-side Ruby framework.
-And because it integrates so tightly with Rails, we have access to all of our models from within our WebSocket workers, effectively layering Action Cable on top of our existing Rails architecture.
+Well, it's what [the docs](https://github.com/rails/rails/tree/master/actioncable) call a "full-stack offering": it provides both a client-side JavaScript framework, and a server-side Ruby framework (*editor's note: as a Django dev, I'm hoping that [Channels](http://channels.readthedocs.io/en/latest/) develops the same*).
+And because it integrates so tightly with Rails, we have access to all of our models from within our WebSocket workers, effectively layering Action Cable on top of our existing Rails architecture, including Active Record (or any other ORM).

 #### Action Cable Under the Hood